-- The facility has demonstrated compliance with this provision of the Standard because: - According to the PAQ, the facility did not conduct a cross-gender strip or cross-gender visual body cavity search of any resident in the 12 months preceding the audit. - Staff interviews indicated that none of the Maryland DJS facilities are allowed to conduct a cross-gender external, body or pat-down search except in exigent circumstances. - GRYC is an all-male facility and all personal searches are conducted by male staff. - GRYC is adequately staffed with male staff to provide appropriate services for all youth. - Staff and resident interviews indicated female staff members are not allowed to conduct any type of search that involves searching their bodies but they are allowed to search their property and their rooms. - All searches conducted by male staff require the presence of two male staff members. - When staff conduct pat searches, they must position themselves in view of the camera for staff and resident safety.
+- The facility has demonstrated compliance with this provision of the Standard because: - According to the PAQ, the facility did not conduct a cross-gender strip or cross-gender visual body cavity search of any resident in the 12 months preceding the audit. - Staff interviews indicated that none of the Maryland DJS facilities are allowed to conduct a cross-gender external, body or pat-down search except in exigent circumstances. - Charles Hickey is an all-male facility and all personal searches are conducted by staff of the same gender identity as the resident. - Charles Hickey is adequately staffed with male and female staff to provide appropriate services for all youth. - Staff and resident interviews indicated the opposite gender staff members are not allowed to conduct any type of search that involves searching their person but they are allowed to search their property and their rooms. - All strip searches require the presence of two same-gender staff as the resident's gender. - When staff conduct pat searches, they must position themselves in view of the camera for staff and resident safety.